ylberz/vue-datatable/README.md

 # Customization

-The `vue3datatable` component offers extensive customization options to match your design needs.
+The `vue-table-data` component offers extensive customization options to match your design needs.

 ### Color Customization